isomerpages/gb-assist/_dashboard-faqs/02-about.md

 ---
-title: Getting started
+title: About GoBusiness Dashboard
-permalink: /dashboard-faqs/getting-started/
+permalink: /dashboard-faqs/about/
-third_nav_title: General

 ---

 ### Account Access